Tylenol: History

 The brand was introduced in 1955 by McNeil Laboratories, a family-owned pharmaceutical manufacturer.
-Two brothers took over the company from their father that year, and one of them subsequently learned about paracetamol, which was not on the U.S. market at that time.
+Two brothers took over the company from their father that year, and one of them subsequently learned about acetaminophen, which was not on the US market at the time.
 To avoid competing with aspirin, they marketed it as a product to reduce fever in children, packaging it like a red fire truck with the slogan, "for little hotheads".
 The brand name Tylenol and the United States Adopted Name acetaminophen were generated by McNeil from the chemical name of the drug, N-acetyl-para-aminophenol (APAP).

-In 1955, McNeil introduced Tylenol Elixer for children, the first aspirin-free pain reliever.

 Johnson & Johnson bought McNeil in 1959, and one year later the drug was made available over the counter.
+In 2023, Johnson & Johnson spun-off its consumer health brands, including Tylenol, into a new company, Kenvue, retaining significant ownership; the company later became completely independent.

+In 2025, Donald Trump made several statements about a controversial and unproven connection between autism and Tylenol.
+These statements, about the connection between Tylenol during pregnancy and autism, are based on unreliable sources without scientific evidence.
+In October 2025, Texas Attorney General Ken Paxton filled a lawsuit against Kenvue, claiming that the company violated the Texas Deceptive Trade Practices–Consumer Protection Act by concealing the risks of Tylenol in relation to autism.

+In November 2025, Kimberly-Clark announced that it was buying Kenvue in a $40 billion deal, and would thus be the new owner of the Tylenol brand.